-- 2. Set the desired value of ETO and LDTO, for example ETO=120 and LDTO=60. - 3.
-Reboot the system for the registry changes to take effect. - 4.
+- 1. Select the Emulex OneConnect iSCSI CNA in the Windows Device Manager under Storage Controllers. - 2.
+Right click and select Properties.
+The Device Manager Property page opens. - 3.
+Select the Advanced tab and set the desired value of ETO and LDTO, for example ETO=120 and LDTO=60. - 4.
+Reboot the system for the changes to take effect. - 5.
 Log into the iSCSI target using WMI.
-For more information, see "Logging into Targets for Multipath Support" on page 100. - 5.
-Enable MPIO. - a.
+For more information, see "Logging into Targets for Multipath Support" on page 121.

+- 6. Enable MPIO. - a.
 Select Start>Administrative Tools>Server Manager. - b.
 In the Server Manager tree, click Features. - c.
 In the Features area, click Add Features. - d.
 In the Add Features wizard on the Select Features page, select the Multipath I/O check box and click Next. - e.
 On the Confirm Installation Selections page, click Install. - f.
 When the installation is completed, click Close on the Installation Results page. - g.
 When prompted to restart the computer, click Yes. - h.
-Click Close. - 6.
+Click Close. - 7.
 Discover all possible paths to all devices on the system. - a.
 Open the MPIO control pane: select Start>Administrative Tools>MPIO. - b.
 On the User Account Control page, click Continue.
 The Properties dialog box is displayed. - c.
 Select the Discover Multi-Paths tab. - d.
-Select Add support for iSCSI Devices and click Add. - 7.
+Select Add support for iSCSI Devices and click Add. - 8.
 Reboot the system when prompted to do so.

 After rebooting, the Microsoft iSCSI DSM claims all iSCSI discovered disks.
-The MPIO GUI shows device id MSFT2005iSCSIBusType\0x9 under the MPIO Devices tab.
+The MPIO GUI shows device id MSFT2005iSCSIBusType_0x9 under the MPIO Devices tab.
 The Disk Manager does not show duplicate disks.

-You can configure load balancing policies on the LUN from the Device Manager after you click on the disk and select the MPIO tab.
+You can configure load balancing policies on the LUN from the Device Manager after you click the disk and select the MPIO tab.